 Unpacking the Philosophy

 Through Socrates’s unconventional wisdom, Millman highlights practices grounded in mindfulness, self-acceptance, and steady presence.
-The peaceful warrior is peaceful because of inner steadiness, not passivity; the warrior faces internal struggles—ego, fear, doubt—with courage and discipline.
+The peaceful warrior is peaceful because of inner steadiness, not passivity; the warrior meets internal struggles—ego, fear, doubt—with courage and discipline.

 Key takeaways: